qx6ghqkz/gallery-dl-server/README.md

 - Make sure you mount the directory containing the config file rather than the file itself.
 This ensures changes to the config file are propagated to the running Docker container and you will not need to restart the container.
 More information on this issue [here](https://github.com/moby/moby/issues/15793#issuecomment-135411504).

 - The output download directory depends on the `base-directory` in your gallery-dl config file.
-Make sure it is the absolute path `/gallery-dl/` instead of the relative path `./gallery-dl/` or you will need to mount to `/usr/src/app/gallery-dl` instead (not recommended).
+Make sure it is the absolute path `/gallery-dl/` instead of the relative path `./gallery-dl/` or you will need to mount your download directory to `/usr/src/app/gallery-dl` instead (not recommended).

 - You can use the environment variables `UID` and `GID` to change the user ID and group ID of the user running the server process.
 This is important because downloaded files will be owned by that user.
 Make sure the IDs match those of the user on your host system.
 The default `UID:GID` is `1000:1000` when left unspecified.